my favourite city

 Coucou mes chéris!

-This was by far one of my favourite trips.
+And this was by far one of my favourite trips.
 And I don’t just mean my trips to Paris, I mean one of my favourite holidays ever.
-I’ve previously written about my time in Saint-Tropez and the fabulous people I met while living there, and said that once the summer was over, some of them would go to Paris.
-And that’s what this trip was, a chance to visit those lovely new friends of mine.
-I stayed with Rachael in the 11th (down the street from the delicious Smash burger spot, Junk, which is worth the hype), and she was the best host.
+I stayed with Rachael in the 11th (down the street from the Smash burger spot, Junk, which is worth the hype), and she was the best host.
 Matcha lattes every morning, espresso martinis (her secret recipe) at night, the comfiest bed, and her radiant smile always.
 I arrived Thursday afternoon, and our first stop was lunch at her favourite dim sum place, Raviolis Nord-Est, which had the best lunch deal: 10 dumplings (steamed or pan-fried) and a cold dish each for just 11 euros.
 It was so yummy and the best comfort food while we caught up on the six months since we’d last seen one another.
 We wandered around, popped into some thrift stores, and tested where you could find the best cookie in the city before getting ready for the night ahead.

 That night was the big reunion.
 Rachael, Megan, Maël and I would all be together for the first time since August.
-Rachael and I spent the evening getting ready to Zara Larsson (both our latest obsession) and her signature espresso martinis made with a liquor I cannot begin to recall.
+Rachael and I spent the evening getting ready to Zara Larsson (both our latest obsession) and her signature espresso martinis.
 They were so sweet and smooth that it was almost dangerous.
 We then headed to Le Mary-Celeste in Le Marais, where we would meet for a little apéro.
 We shared a bottle of champagne and some snacks as we chatted and laughed away at each other’s anecdotes.
-Megan had booked us in at Margaux for dinner, where we had a view of the Eiffel Tower shimmering (the best accompaniment for delicious French food).
-Megan and Maël described the food at Marguax as the comfort food your grandmother cooks, which had Rachael and I’s mouths watering, and they were right, it did not disappoint.
+Megan had booked us in at Margaux for dinner, where we had a view of the Eiffel Tower shimmering in the distance (the best accompaniment to delicious French food).
+Megan and Maël described the food at Margaux as the comfort food your grandmother cooks, which had Rachael's and my mouths watering.
+And they were right, it did not disappoint.
 I finally tried snails, and they weren’t as revolting as I’d imagined.
 They were actually tasty.
 Megan did all the ordering, we left it entirely in her hands, while Maël selected the wines.
-The foie gras, terrine and vol-au-vent were my favourites and dishes I’d never tried before.
-But my favourite part of all French restaurants is the bread served with every course to ensure you can savour all the sauces.
+The foie gras, terrine and vol-au-vent were my favourites and all dishes I’d never tried before.
+But my favourite part of all French restaurants is the bread served with every course, so you can savour all the sauces.
 For a final drink after the round of tequila shots with the dessert and our waiter, the group decided to head to Candelaria.
-Candelaria is this cave-like cocktail bar behind a Mexican restaurant in Le Marais that, it turns out, Megan and Rachael frequent often, so the bartender remembered them and recalled their favourite drinks and helped Maël and me out with selecting one.
+Candelaria is this cave-like cocktail bar behind a Mexican restaurant in Le Marais that, it turns out, Megan and Rachael frequent so often that the bartender remembered them, recalled their favourite drinks, and helped Maël and me select one.

 Friday was super chill.
 Rachael and I began the morning with breakfast at Holybelly, the best cure for any hangover, and pastries from Mamiche (their chocolate chip cookie was a definite contender for best cookie in the city).
 Rachael then went for a rock climbing session at her gym before her shift, while I headed to the Musée d’Orsay.
-This museum was beautiful, and also huge.
-I mainly perused the impressionist and post-impressionist galleries since Degas and Monet are two of my favourite artists, and it felt appropriate to admire all their beautiful paintings while being in the heart of Paris.
-I didn’t stay for too long, frankly, I was exhausted, since this weekend was my first weekend off from both university and my job since June.
-By the time I got back to Rachael’s apartment, she had left for work, so for my dinner I picked up a smash burger, some fries and a cookie from Junk, and watched the Paris episodes of Gossip Girl.
+This museum is beautiful, and also huge.
+I mainly perused the Impressionist and Post-Impressionist galleries since Degas and Monet are two of my favourite artists, and it felt appropriate to admire their beautiful paintings in the heart of Paris.
+I didn’t stay for too long, frankly, I was exhausted, since this weekend was my first one off from both university and my job since June.
+By the time I got back to Rachael’s apartment, she had left for work, so for my dinner I picked up a burger, some fries and a cookie from Junk, and watched the Paris episodes of Gossip Girl.

 My last night in Paris could not have been more fun.
 Megan had booked us in at ChoCho, a modern French restaurant with a seasonal menu in the Bonne-Nouvelle neighbourhood, which was around the corner from one of her favourite cocktail bars in the city, Divine, where we had a drink to kick off the night.
 Megan and I spent the evening catching up, over-sharing, laughing and eating scrumptious food.
 My favourite dishes we had were the roasted celeriac and their “plate of the day”, which, as the name suggests, changes daily.
 Everything on the menu sounded somewhat strange, like beer tempura with a coffee mousse, but the dishes were excellent and weird in the best possible way.
-Everything worked- especially the chocolate mousse with mushroom ice cream.
 I also tried chartreuse for the first time, and as much as I’m glad I tried something new, I won’t be having it again.
-It was so sweet, but a good digestif.
-It turns out Megan has a friend who had put her name on the guest list for a fashion week after-party at Le Bristol, so of course, we had to check it out.
-I have to say, no club will ever compare to this one.
+It was just too sweet.
+The night then took a turn.
+Megan has a friend who had put her name on the guest list for a fashion week after-party at Le Bristol, so of course, we had to check it out.
+And I have to say, no club will ever compare to this one.
 The entrance to Le Bristol After Dark is the official hotel entrance, which is an entirely marble lobby, befitting the 4 Michelin-star reputation of this 5-star hotel, and soooo many staff around to direct you to the dance floor.
 Plus, a free cloakroom and marble bathrooms with warm hand towels, even at two in the morning.
-The music was also super fun and great to dance to; we danced until our feet hurt- literally.
+Megan and I danced until our feet literally hurt, we met many crazy people, admired everyone’s designer outfits and had a great time people-watching.

 These were the best three days I have had in a very long time.
 Not only did I get to come back to one of my favourite cities, but I got to do it surrounded by the most amazing, warm, funny people I know, who have also shown me some of my new favourite spots in Paris.
 The summer we spent together in Saint-Tropez was such a unique and special situation, working together six days per week, plus spending our one day off and living together.
 So it was so good to see each other essentially back in our normal lives, having a wonderful time, and still getting to know each other.